Fauci says task force 'seriously considering' new testing strategy

 “What you need to do is find the penetration of infected people in your society,” Fauci told The Washington Post.
 “And the only way you know that is by casting a broad net.”

+“We have gone from about 1,000 tests a day to now over 500,000 tests a day in less than three months, but still we need innovation in testing and I think it’s more than just more platforms and more tests,” Birx said during an online conference of the American Society for Microbiology on Monday.
+“If you look around the globe, the way people are doing a million tests or 10 million tests is they’re doing pooling.”

+Birx added that pooled testing would allow for people to return to schools and workplaces with the ability to test on a frequent basis.

-Fauci also told the Post that the high levels of asymptomatic spread of the coronavirus are forcing health experts to rethink how to approach mitigating the spread of Covid-19.
+Fauci also told the Post on Friday that the high levels of asymptomatic spread of the coronavirus are forcing health experts to rethink how to approach mitigating the spread of Covid-19.

 “We now know the level of virus in an asymptomatic person is about the same as the level of virus in somebody who has symptoms,” Fauci said.
 “So it’s like, oh my goodness, how do you address that?”